0-jam/sort_algorythms/README.md

 ### monkey_generator.py

-To enable infinite generation mode,
+To enable infinite generation mode (`Ctrl + C` to stop),

 `$ python monkey_generator.py --infinity`

+You can set the number of characters to generate by `-g`, and wait time for each character generation by `-w`.

 ### avg_gen.py